 e.
 Denial of Fair Public Trial

 Legal safeguards for detained or imprisoned Tibetans were inadequate in both design and implementation.
 Prisoners in China have the right to request a meeting with a government-appointed attorney, but many Tibetan defendants, particularly political defendants, did not have access to legal representation.
 In cases that authorities claimed involved “endangering state security” or “separatism,” trials often were cursory and closed.
-Local sources noted that trials were predominantly conducted in Mandarin with government interpreters providing language services for Tibetan defendants who did not speak Mandarin.
-Court decisions, proclamations, and other judicial documents, however, were generally not published in Tibetan script.
+Local sources noted that trials were predominantly conducted in Mandarin, with government interpreters providing language services for Tibetan defendants who did not speak Mandarin.
+Court decisions, proclamations, and other judicial documents, however, were generally not published in Tibetan.

 Security forces routinely subjected political prisoners and detainees known as “special criminal detainees” to “political re-education” sessions.

 An unknown number of Tibetans were detained, arrested, and sentenced because of their political or religious activity.
 Authorities held many prisoners in extrajudicial detention centers and never allowed them to appear in public court.

 Based on information available from the political prisoner database of the Congressional-Executive Commission on China, as of October 1, there were 507 Tibetan political prisoners known to be detained or imprisoned, most of them in Tibetan areas.
 Observers believed the actual number of Tibetan political prisoners and detainees to be much higher, but the lack of access to prisoners and prisons, as well as the dearth of reliable official statistics, made a precise determination difficult.
 An unknown number of persons continued to be held in detention centers rather than prisons.
 In the 143 cases for which there was available information on sentencing, sentences ranged from two years’ to life imprisonment.
 Of the 143 persons, involved in those cases, 68 were monks, nuns, or Tibetan Buddhist reincarnate teachers.